gjwdyk/Notes-K8s/NGINX/README.md

 - [ ] Build/Compile the NGINX+ KIC container image, and Push/Upload the built/compiled container image to the Repository (Docker Hub) following the configured Account Credentials, Repository Name and Container Image's Tag (Version).
 - [ ] Pull/Download the NGINX+ KIC container image from the exact same Repository Name and Container Image's Tag (Version).
 This step is exactly the same as the above [When SKIPPING Building/Compiling NGINX+ KIC Container Image](#when-skipping-buildingcompiling-nginx-kic-container-image) section.
 This is why the "NGINX+'s Repository (Docker Hub) Name" (DockerHubRepositoryName) parameter needs to be in sync with the "Repository (Docker Hub) User ID" (DockerHubUserID) parameter.

-When you choose to build/compile the NGINX+ KIC container image, it is assume that
+When you choose to build/compile the NGINX+ KIC container image, choose the tag/version from the [NGINX+ KIC source repository](https://github.com/nginxinc/kubernetes-ingress/).
+As depicted on the below capture, the "branches/tags" drop-down selection lists the available tags/versions.